sam-val/Random-File/README.md

 # Random-File
-Help me to choose a random movie to watch in the folder (Since there are too many!).
+Help me choose a random movie to watch in the folder (Since there are too many!).

 Runs on terminal.
 Adjust the shebang appropriately (to your python interpreter) before running.